Muslim Gaddi

-Present circumstances

-In India
+The Muslim Gaddi are a Muslim community found mainly in the northern Indian states of Rajasthan, Haryana, Punjab, Uttar Pradesh, Bihar and Jharkhand.
+They are also known as Ghazi.
+Muslim Gaddis are Hindu Gaddis in origin that converted to Islam.

-In North India, the Gaddi are a community that has been associated with farming, mostly cattle.
+The Gaddi are a community that has traditionally been associated with farming, mostly cattle.
 They are involved in the selling of milk, especially those settled in towns.
-Some owns the huge parts of Land that are earned by hard work of their ancestors.
-They have much in common with other pastoral communities, In addition, the western Uttar Pradesh, Rajasthan and Haryana the Gaddi have always possessed agricultural land, and are a small and medium scale cultivators.
-However, in eastern Uttar Pradesh, the word Gaddi is almost become synonymous with milk selling.
+They have much in common with other pastoral communities, In western Uttar Pradesh, Rajasthan and Haryana the Gaddi possess agricultural land, and are a small and medium scale cultivators.
+However, in eastern Uttar Pradesh, the Gaddis are still synonymous with milk selling.
+The western Uttar Pradesh Gaddi, like other neighbouring peasant castes have benefited from the effects of the green revolution, and many have successfully begun mechanising their farming, such as buying tractors.

-Many Gaddi Muslims, especially younger generations, are moving into fields such as teaching, administration, and healthcare, though challenges remain, including a lack of adequate infrastructure in some regions.
-Many Gaddi Muslims, especially those in urban centers like Ranchi, Dhanbad, Sambhalpur, Jamshedpur have diversified into more lucrative sectors such as real estate, trade, and large-scale business.